-We write different blogs about various problems and the performance of cars.
-In this article, we will be discussing the gas best suited for your Toyota RAV4.
+In this post, we will be discussing the gas best suited for your Toyota RAV4.
 To find the answer, we’ve gone through numerous articles, blogs, and owner’s manuals of all RAV4 models that have been produced since 1996.

 RAV4 built between 2012-present RAV4 comes with a 2.5L engine which is designed to use high-quality unleaded regular gasoline with an octane rating of 87.
 Gas with an octane rating of 87 should also be used for the hybrid models.

 However, this doesn’t tell the whole story.
 We will now dive into details on the best gas for the car’s performance.
-How different gas and additives can reduce the durability and performance of RAV4.
+How different gas and additives can reduce the durability and performance or even extend the already long life of your RAV4 in some cases.
 Furthermore, we will also look at the mileage provided by different models of RAV4.

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code “THEDRIVERADVISER25” and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.